confluentinc/confluent-kubernetes-examples/connector/replicator/README.md

 Confluent Replicator allows you to easily and reliably replicate topics from one Kafka cluster to another.
 In addition to copying the messages, Replicator will create topics as needed preserving the topic configuration in the source cluster.
 This includes preserving the number of partitions, the replication factor, and any configuration overrides specified for individual topics.
 Replicator is implemented as a connector.

 In this scenario example, you'll deploy two Confluent clusters.
 One is the source cluster, and one is the destination cluster.
-You'll deploy Confluent Replicator on the destination cluster, where it will copy topic messages from the source cluster and write to the destination cluster.
+You will also deploy a Connect cluster.
+You'll deploy Confluent Replicator on the Connect cluster, where it will copy topic messages from the source cluster and write to the destination cluster.

 Note: You can deploy Replicator near the destination cluster or the source cluster, and it will work either way.
 However, a best practice is to deploy Replicator closer to the destination cluster for reliability and performance over networks.